 Our Favorite Italian Desserts and Pastries

 These cities all have vibrant neighborhoods populated with Italian immigrants.
-With those communities come a plethora of Italian-American bakeries that serve authentic pastries and desserts from Italy.
+With those communities come a plethora of Italian-American bakeries that bake pastries and desserts from Italy.

 But, despite the availability of Italian sweets in America, we’ve discovered that there’s nowhere better to eat traditional Italian desserts than in the boot.
 The country’s commitment to butter, sugar and flour rivals its French and Austrian neighbors.
 Italian sweets are nothing short of legendary.